Yaron Tsur: Biography

 dealt with a series of anti-Jewish disturbances that took place on Tunisian soil at the close of World War I. Subsequently, he devoted his doctoral dissertation to the Jewish minority in Tunisia during the transformative era from independent Muslim rule to French colonial occupation.
+The title of his doctoral dissertation was "France and the Jews of Tunisia: French Policy Toward the Country's Jews and the Activities of the Jewish Elites in the Transition from Independent Muslim Rule to Colonial Rule, 1873-1888", and his doctoral advisor was Prof. Pesach Shinar.

 Tsur is married to Nadine Kuperty-Tsur, an associate professor of French literature at Tel Aviv University, and the father of two sons, Daniel and Itamar, both from a previous marriage.